mkhairul6/AlphaDocs/README.md

 	promoCodes: Array of promo codes to be applied to this order,
 	rewardPoints: integer,
 	pax: integer, number of people eating in (only applicable for DINE_IN),
-	masterpassPayment: object, optional to pay using masterpass
+	masterpassPayment: object, optional to pay using masterpass,
 	paymentIds: Array of Payment Ids used for making payments (for payments using web view inside mobile applications) }
 </pre>